a2lix/Demo/README.md

 # A2LiX Demo

-Symfony4 with A2lixTranslationFormBundle, A2lixAutoFormBundle and KnpDoctrineBehavior examples.
+Symfony5 with A2lixTranslationFormBundle, A2lixAutoFormBundle and KnpDoctrineBehavior examples.
+Also, JS package @a2lix/symfony-collection with Symfony Encore.

 ---